ronyn0/cardform2/README.md

 url: https://github.com/ronyn0/cardform2/

-to-do: make a display page for the data we have
+to-do:  get the mysql data into pug
+        translae the dndcards into pug
+        make tables for dndcards and normalize character info make dndcards data driven
+        make the form for characters
+        make a home page that shows a random character deploy to a server